Raleigh-Wake Emergency Communications Center

 Recently the 9-1-1 Center was recognized by 911 Dispatcher Edu as one of the Top Ten 9-1-1 Call Centers in the United States for 2015.
 911 Dispatcher EDU's Top Ten 911 Call Centers.

-- 20 commendations (seven from citizens, 13 from service agencies); and,
+- 12 commendations (one from a citizen, 11 from service agencies); and,

 Do you know of a school in need of 9-1-1 education literature? is there an upcoming event in your community where you could help promote 9-1-1 education?
 The Raleigh-Wake 9-1-1 Center offers a variety of outreach programs to seniors, community groups, ELS, adult service organizations and children.